-ALTERPLAN – Alternative Planning Initiative, Philippines, is an organization that works in particular with the Philippines' challenges of informal settlement in urban areas where they provide technical assistance, advice and education.
+ALTERPLAN – Alternative Planning Initiative, Philippines, is an organization that with the Philippines' challenges of informal settlement in urban areas where they provide technical assistance, advice and education.

 Children-Nepal, Nepal, supports children, adolescents and families on the fringes of society and discourages discrimination, exploitation and violence based on caste, gender and social status.

 ENDA, Senegal, has 30 years of experience spreading sustainable energy sources to local villages.
 Their projects have had it's impact locally, regionally and on a national level.

 Grameen Shakti, Bangladesh, is behind a very successful market-based program that has made solar cell systems, biogas plants and improved stoves accessible to more than eight million rural residents.

 IDEA – Integrated Development Association, Sri Lanka, wants to play an active role in driving sustainable development forward in natural resource management, development and conservation.

 INSEDA – Integrated Sustainable Energy and Ecological Development Association, India, promotes and implements renewable energy in India's rural areas with a special focus on biogas plants.
 So far, INSEDA has installed about 300,000 biogas plants.